mzazon/awesome-cloud-projects/azure/enterprise-cost-governance-dashboard/enterprise-cost-governance-dashboard.md

    echo "✅ Logic Apps workflow configured for automated cost governance"
    ```

    The Logic Apps workflow is now fully configured to execute automated cost governance processes, including threshold monitoring, Resource Graph analysis, and data storage for Power BI reporting.
-This serverless orchestration ensures consistent and scalable cost management across your Azure environment.
+This serverless orchestration ensures consistent and scalable cost management across your Azure environment using the recommended RBAC model for Key Vault access.

 ## Validation & Testing